Legislative Council of Brunei: Membership

 The Legislative Council of Brunei consists of the Sultan, the Crown Prince (Note: The Crown Prince is a member of Cabinet of Brunei as Senior Minister to the Prime Minister's Office.
 Therefore, he is an ex officio member of the Legislative Council.), and cabinet ministers, alongside three distinct categories of appointed members: those with titles, those representing districts, and those chosen for their outstanding contributions to the nation.
 All members, apart from the Sultan, are appointed by the Sultan for five year terms in accordance with Article 24 of the Constitution.

 To be eligible for membership in the Legislative Council, a person must be a citizen of Brunei Darussalam and at least 21 years old.
 However, there are several disqualifications that apply.
 Firstly, a person who has pledged allegiance or loyalty to a foreign power or has acquired citizenship or exercised the rights of citizenship in another country may not become a member.
 Similarly, anyone who has demonstrated disloyalty or dissatisfaction toward the Sultan through actions or speech is excluded.
 Secondly, individuals who have been declared mentally unsound under any law in Brunei Darussalam are also disqualified.

 Any individual who has been convicted of a crime and sentenced to death, imprisonment, or a fine of B$1,000 or more, whether in Brunei or elsewhere, is not eligible for membership either.

 Ex-officio members

-Since 24 October 2023, following a reorganization of the Cabinet that had been in place since 30 January 2018, the members of the Council of Cabinet Ministers have served as ex officio members of the Legislative Council.
+Since 4 June 2026, following a reorganization of the Cabinet that had been in place since 24 October 2023, the following members of the Council of Cabinet Ministers have served as ex officio members of the Legislative Council: